ahhossain/ppr/README.md

 2) A django project that expose the data via a web app using Django ORM and Materialize UI framework.

 Listings can be fitlered by Address, County, Min and Max Prices, Date of Sale

+Features to add:
+Sort via column
+Allow updating the DB directly from web page instead of a pull request for each DB update Add a google maps like using the post code (maybe use an embedded map api/library?)
+A page for useful statistics like:
+  - Average price by area in a given year
+  - Price increases of the same property over the years
+  - Areas with most sales
+  -